Krafalski/ugliestcss/README.md

 Once you have your own copy, the index.html has more instructions on how to make your CSS file and link it in the project.
 For a sneakpeak [go here.](https://github.com/Krafalski/ugliestcss/blob/master/index.html)

+This project is brand new!
+I am looking for all kinds of contributions beyond css!
+Please feel free to create a github issue, work on a github issue, contribute to the readme and index.html, offer suggestions on how to make this project even better!